wighawag/tutorial-hardhat-deploy/README.md

 At the software level, deploying to a testnet is the same as deploying to mainnet.
 The only difference is which network you connect to.

-Since we use `hardhat-deploy` plugin and we already set up our deployment procedures for the tests, we are ready to deploy to a live network, we just need to addsome configuration for the network we intend to deploy to.
+Since we use `hardhat-deploy` plugin and we already set up our deployment procedures for the tests, we are ready to deploy to a live network, we just need to add some configuration for the network we intend to deploy to.

 As explained in our deployment section you can execute `yarn hardhat deploy` which will give you the following output, but does not actually deploy your contract anywhere except the default "in-memory" network (`hardhat`)